top of page

 How to buy scratch and dent appliances: Your buying guide

 that term sound familiar?
 If you've ever hunted for big-ticket home bargains, it will be.
-Scratch and dent refers to brand new, large appliances sold at heavy discounts by third party retailers.
-Ideally, these appliances are perfectly fine.
-They're fresh off the assembly line, unused, and function as they were designed. o brand new, large appliances sold at heavy discounts by third party retailers.
+Scratch and dent refer to brand new, large appliances sold at heavy discounts by third party retailers.
 Ideally, these appliances are perfectly fine.
 They're fresh off the assembly line, unused, and function as they were designed.

 The only difference is that their external packaging was damaged at some point.
 In theory, the only issue with these appliances is slight and merely cosmetic.
 Often, any scratches or dents are minor and out of sight.

-By purchasing a scratch and dent appliance, you can get a fridge, stove, or washer in mint condition for a used appliance price.
-If you're lucky, you might snatch up something for 40 to 60 percent off its retail cost.
+By purchasing a scratch and dent appliance, you can get a fridge, stove, or washer & Dryer in mint condition for a used appliance price.
+If you're lucky, you might snatch up something for 30 to 60 percent off its retail cost.

 Recent Posts